-As of March 24, 2020, testing is available to both members of KCDPC & their referrals from the community who have symptoms and risks consistent with COVID-19 (this is reviewed and determined by Dr. Edwards, Dr. Short, and/or Lauran Gress, RN on a case-by-case basis).
-Symptoms include any respiratory symptoms (sore throat, running nose, aches, pains, fever, and/or cough) or gastrointestinal symptoms (specifically diarrhea); risk factors include travel to an endemic area, close contact with someone already diagnosed with COVID (by a lab), and healthcare workers with any symptoms.
+Testing is available to both members of KCDPC & their referrals from the community — anyone is welcome to test (whether they have symptoms or not).
 If influenza and/or strep throat seems more likely, we may offer to do this rapid testing (takes less than 10 minutes) prior to proceeding with COVID testing.
 Influenza testing is $30; strep testing is $15.

 What is the price of COVID testing?
 Is it free?

 When we send the test sample in to a commercial lab, however, we can include your insurance information and they can bill your insurer for the cost of the test.
-For those without insurance, they will invoice you for $0-70 in several months (please let us know if their billing exceeds this price).
+For those without insurance, they will invoice you for approximately $0-100 in several months (please let us know if their billing significantly exceeds this price).

 How do I schedule?

-We will send you a link to pick a 15-minute window for testing at the clinic between 3 and 6pm.
+You will pick a 5-minute window for testing at the clinic.
 This testing requires a lengthy set-up for us, so unfortunately, we cannot be that flexible.
-If you arrive late, you will miss your appointment.
+If you arrive late, you may miss your appointment.
 If you cannot make your scheduled date and time, please call us to reschedule at least 3 hours before your appointment to reschedule for a later date/time .

 Where is the testing done?

 KCDPC’s parking lot at 2016 W 43rd Avenue, Suite A — we share a parking lot with the Commerce Bank ATM.
 Park in a parking spot on arrival.
-Remain in your vehicle; we will greet you ASAP.
+Remain in your vehicle and call us when you arrive (913-730-0331); we will greet you ASAP.